featherbear/UNSW-COMP3601/site/content/lectures/learning-with-errors.md

 #### If there is no error

 If there is no error vector, the other party D will be exactly `q/2` or exactly `0`.
+**With an introduced error vector, this algorithm becomes quantum robust.**

 ***